Knowledge Base

 Once enabled, your aerial signal will continue to pass through to connected devices (like your TV) even when the T4•R is in standby mode.

-Why can't I set a series recording for some programmes on my ?
+Why can't I set a series recording for some programmes?

 The ability to set a series recording on your T4•R depends on the broadcaster marking the programme as part of a series.
 If the broadcaster doesn’t identify the programme as a series, the option to record the series won’t be available.
 This means you’ll need to set individual recordings for each episode manually.